jaydu1/crispyx/benchmarking/README.md

 ## Output Structure

-All CRISPYx outputs now use the `crispyx_` prefix to clearly distinguish them from reference tool outputs.
+All crispyx outputs now use the `crispyx_` prefix to clearly distinguish them from reference tool outputs.

 ```
 benchmarking/results/